akstuhl/wc-tracker/README.md

 track (paths, options, runtimeOptions, callback)
 ```

-Try to add each file in <paths> to the index, then report the aggregate counts across the specified files and which of the files are now newly tracked.
+Try to add each file in `paths` to the index, then report the aggregate counts across the specified files that were already tracked; also report the paths of files that are now newly tracked.

+- paths -- `[<string>, ...]`
 - options -- `{ interval: <int>, "clock-start": <string, e.g. "04:00"> }`
 - runtimeOptions -- `{ verbose: <int> }`
-- callback -- `function (error, added, removed, fileCount, newlyTrackedPaths)`
+- callback -- `function (error, added, removed, alreadyTrackedFileCount, newlyTrackedPaths)`

 <br>